alsyundawy/XiaomiADBFastbootTools-Win32/README.md

 **Q:** Do uninstalled system apps affect OTA updates?

 **A:** No, you are free to install updates without the fear of bricking your device or losing data.

-**Q:** Chrome says the archive may be dangerous.
-Why is that?

-**A:** The ZIP contains three executables \(the tool, ADB and Fastboot\) and two DLLs which could be seen as potentially dangerous.
-That's the only thing I can think of.

 **Q:** The tool is called Xiaomi ADB/Fastboot Tools.
 Does that mean it only works with Xiaomi devices?